 Beyond diabetes, being obese can have other serious health risks:

-Talk to your doctor if you are noticing weight gain when taking bipolar medications.
-Because of this, your doctor may want to keep an eye on your blood pressure, cholesterol levels and blood sugar.
+Talk to your doctor if you are noticing weight gain when taking your meds.
+Your doctor may want to keep an eye on your blood pressure, cholesterol levels and blood sugar.

 Have questions?
 Leave a comment for us below or email BHQualityImprovement@bcbsok.com.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association